-Your iMac comes with an Apple Keyboard, a Mighty Mouse, an Apple Remote, and an AC power cord.
+Your iMac comes with an Apple Keyboard, an Apple Mouse, and an AC power cord.

 Setting Up Your iMac

 Follow these steps to set up your iMac.

 Step 1: Pass the power cord through the hole in the stand, plug it into the power port on the back of your iMac, and then plug it into a power outlet.